Skip to content

 About this topic

-Australian governments, non-government and private organisations provide funding for mental health and suicide prevention-related services for Aboriginal and Torres Strait Islander people (Indigenous Australians).
+Australian governments, non-government and private organisations provide funding for mental health and suicide prevention-related services for Aboriginal and Torres Strait Islander (First Nations) people.
 Government-funded services include consultations with specialist medical practitioners, general practitioners and psychologists, residential care in hospital, and community mental health care services (AIHW 2018).

-Australian governments provide 78% of all Indigenous Australian health expenditure, compared with 70% for non-Indigenous health care (AIHW 2020a).
-Non-government and other private-sector organisations also provide services to Indigenous Australians, but data for these are neither nationally collected nor publicly reported.
+Australian governments provide 78% of all First Nations health expenditure, compared with 70% for non-Indigenous health care (AIHW 2020).
+Non-government and other private-sector organisations also provide services to First Nations people, but data for these are neither nationally collected nor publicly reported.

-Indigenous Australians experience poorer health than non-Indigenous Australians, but they do not always have the same level of access to health services and do not share equally in the benefits of health care advances.
-Indigenous Australians face barriers that other groups do not (AIHW & NIAA 2020).
+First Nations people experience poorer health than non-Indigenous Australians, but they do not always have the same level of access to health services and do not share equally in the benefits of health care advances.
+First Nations people face barriers that other groups do not (AIHW & NIAA 2021).
 This can be due to remoteness and affordability (AIHW 2021a).

 Defining and measuring access to health care is complex.
 Measures must consider the availability and supply of services as well as financial, organisational, social and cultural barriers that limit the use of services (Gulliford et al. 2002).